Why Corfu deserves the detour in luxury hotel mode

 Low season (May, October): hotel rates -30 to -40 %, flights -20 to -30 %.
 Total budget down to 1 800-2 800 € for 3 nights.

 Airport transfers: Corfu airport (CFU) is 3 km from Corfu town, 15-25 km from main east coast resorts, 30-40 km from north-west coast.
 Most luxury hotels offer private transfers (50-80 € one way).
-Otherwise, official taxi (fixed rate by zone, 25-60 €) or car hire on arrival (recommended if planning to explore the island).
+Otherwise, official taxi (fixed rate by zone, 25-60 €) or car hire on arrival (recommended if exploring the island).

-Car: essential if staying in a boutique hotel or wanting to roam.
-All-inclusive resorts don’t need it (everything on site), but you’ll miss inland villages (Pelekas, Lakones) and wild beaches (Porto Timoni, Mirtiotissa).
+Car: Essential if staying in a boutique hotel or wanting to roam.
+All-inclusive resorts don't need one (everything on site), but you'll miss inland villages (Pelekas, Lakones) and wild beaches (Porto Timoni, Mirtiotissa).
 Hire: 35-50 €/day, cheap fuel.

 Language: Greek, but English widely spoken in luxury hotels and tourist restaurants.
 A few Greek words (kalimera, efcharisto) always appreciated.

-- Adults-only hotels (Domes Miramare): 3-6 months before for June-September
+- Adults-only hotels (Domes Miramare): 3-6 months ahead for June-September

-- Reputable town restaurants (Etrusco, The Venetian Well): 1-2 weeks before
+- Top town restaurants (Etrusco, The Venetian Well): 1-2 weeks ahead

-- Boat trips to Paxos/Antipaxos: 3-5 days before (morning departures)
+- Boat trips to Paxos/Antipaxos: 3-5 days ahead (morning departures)

-- Car hire: online booking 1 month ahead for best rates
+- Car hire: online 1 month ahead for best rates

-What to pack: sunscreen (factor 50, intense Greek sun), hat, sunglasses, electrical adapter (European plugs, 220V), swimsuits (at least 2), walking shoes for inland villages.
+Pack: Sunscreen (factor 50, intense Greek sun), hat, sunglasses, plug adapter (European sockets, 220V), swimsuits (at least 2), walking shoes for inland villages.

 Avoid: July-August if seeking tranquillity (crowds, doubled rates, stifling heat).
 All-inclusive resorts in low season (reduced entertainment, pools sometimes closed).